ACRCode/dsi-standards-examples/README.md

 # dsi-standards-examples

-RadElements are powerful tools in documenting, communicating, and undersatnding radiology findings.
-However, as seen with prior standard ontologies, communicating these elements in standardized ways is equally as important to garuntee true interopability.
+RadElement CDEs are powerful tools to document, communicate, and utilize radiology findings.
+However, as seen with prior medical ontologies, communicating elements in standardized methods is equally as important to ensure true interoperability.

-These are sample message showing how to communicate RadElement CDEs with all of the commonly use and acceptabed health care interopabilty standards:
+These are sample message showing how to communicate RadElement CDEs with all the commonly used and accepted health care interoperability standards:

 - DICOM SR
 - DICOMWeb